-Gavilan College Educational Foundation (GCEF)
+Gavilan College Educational Foundation

 This nonprofit organization exists to raise money and enhance community support for college programs, often generating private support for needs which cannot be met through the general fund.
 GCEF raises money for student scholarships, which are distributed each year at a Scholarship Awards Ceremony.
-In recent years, they have brought in sponsorships and raised money for athletics and the Puente program through Golf Tournaments, Casino Nights, an annual Dinner-Dance, and other events.
+In recent years, they have brought in sponsorships and raised money for athletics and the Puente program through Golf Tournaments, Casino Nights, an annual Dinner, and other events.

-Gilroy Early College Academy (GECA)
+Gilroy Early College Academy

-The Gilroy Early College Academy (GECA) at Gavilan College is an innovative, highly supportive and academically challenging program designed to serve strongly motivated high school students with high potential for future academic and career success.
+The Dr. TJ Owens Gilroy Early College Academy (GECA) at Gavilan College is an innovative, highly supportive and academically challenging program designed to serve strongly motivated high school students with high potential for future academic and career success.

-The Academy is an educational partnership between Gilroy Unified School District and Gavilan Community College District, and is one of the cutting-edge Early College High Schools that are being envisioned and funded all across the United States through the Bill and Melinda Gates Foundation.
+The academy is an educational partnership between Gilroy Unified School District and Gavilan Community College District, and is one of the cutting-edge Early College High Schools that are being envisioned and funded all across the United States through the Bill and Melinda Gates Foundation.
+GECA is the number one top CAHSEE scoring school in California.
+It boasts an API score of 931, and was recognized in 2013 with the State of California's highest honor of California Distinguished School.

 Students who qualify will attend four years of high school on the Gavilan College campus and may receive both their high school diploma and an Associate of Arts Degree or 60 transferrable units at the end of 4 years.

 Students may take up to 11 units per semester of college classes for which they receive both college and high school credit.
 Tuition and books are free.

 Applicants are not required to be in a Gilroy Unified school or live in the Gilroy Unified District.
-For additional information, contact MaryAnn Boylan, Principal of The Gilroy Early College Academy at Gavilan College, by email at mboylan@gavilan.edu or by telephone at 408-846-4909.
+For additional information, call 408-846-4909.